nelsonmora48/dynamodbdataclone/readme.md

 The source and destiny tables are set ina interacte way before the data copy start.

-The copy process is done through AWS Python SDK (boto3) using the `scan` operation and wirte using `batch_write_item` operation in 25 items block
+The copy process is done through AWS Python SDK (boto3) using the `scan` operation and write using `batch_write_item` operation in 25 items block

 ### Pre-requisites